PeerHeer/gui-detector/README.md

 # Minecraft GUI Detector

-Detect when a player opens (almost) any GUI!
+### Detect when a player opens (almost) any GUI!

+Contains example advancements and commands to detect when a player opens a given GUI.

 ## Opening GUIs